cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 letting others down.
 As we'll see later when I get into my career as a grad student, this is a blocker I'm still addressing.

-I wish I could go into more detail here about my career at NASA, but none of the work I've done is public.
-I hope some of it will be public soon, because I've been lucky to lead some projects that have made some really amazing software interfaces for EVAs that I'm sure people would love using themselves.
+I wish I could go into more of the specifics about my career at NASA, but none of the work I've done is public.
+I hope some of it will be public soon, because I've been lucky to lead some projects that have made some really amazing software interfaces for EVAs with which I'm sure the general public would love playing.
+In short, I've been lucky to architect one award-winning project, and another that's now being used for testing Artemis launches.
+My colleagues are incredibly bright and fun to work with, and I couldn't ask for a more interesting or motivating problem space.

+It's probably clear by now that I like looking for opportunities.
+I'm still testing my theory, but I think I found one in the world of EVAs.
+I'll take a quick aside to give some background about human spaceflight operations, which will motivate why I made my next set of career choices.

+@@maybe just link to marvin blog posts instead? or can this be done in like 2 paragraphs?@@

 ## Principles of Autonomy and Decision Making